AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ## Overview

-This how-to guide provides instructions on how to query infomation of a EOSIO account.
+This how-to guide provides instructions on how to query infomation of an EOSIO account.
 The example in this how-to guide retrieves information of the `eosio` account.

 ## Before you begin